DavidWells/davidwells.io-v1/content/blog/2016-04-16-publishing-flat-npm-packages-for-easier-import-paths-smaller-consumer-bundle-sizes.md

 ## How?

-Well it turns out whatever directory you run `npm publish` from will be the package uploaded NPM.
+Well, it turns out whatever directory you run `npm publish` from will be the package uploaded NPM.
 Duh....

 So, instead of publishing from the root directory of the project (including your built `dist` or `lib` folder) you just need to copy over your package.json file into the directory of your built output and publish from there.

-So my build script `npm run build` will run the normal build process, create the `/lib/` folder with the built output, then copy the current package.json file into the `/lib/` directory
+So my build script `npm run build` will run the normal build process, create the `/lib/` folder with the built output, then copy the current package.json file into the `/lib/` directory.

 Then I run `npm run dist` and I `cd` into the `lib` folder and `npm publish` from there.